sigsep/open-unmix-paper-joss/paper.md

 ### Datasets and Dataloaders

-When designing a machine-learnig based method, our first step was to encapsulate cleanly the data-processing aspects.
+When designing a machine-learnig based method, our first step is to encapsulate cleanly the data-processing aspects.

 - __Datasets__: we support the _MUSDB18_ which is the most established dataset for music separation, that we released some years ago [@rafii17].
 The dataset contains 150 full-lengths music tracks (~10h duration) of different musical styles along with their isolated `drums`, `bass`, `vocals` and `others` stems. _MUSDB18_ is split into _training_ (100 songs) and _test_ subsets (50 songs).
 All files from the _MUSDB18_ dataset are encoded in the Native Instruments [stems format](https://www.native-instruments.com/en/specials/stems/) (.mp4) to reduce the file size.
 It is a multitrack format composed of 5 stereo streams, each one encoded in AAC ``@``256kbps.
 Since AAC is bandwidth limited to 16 kHz instead of 22 kHz for full bandwidth, any model trained on _MUSDB18_ would not be able to output high-quality content.
 As part of the release of _Open-Unmix_, we also released _MUSDB18-HQ_ [@musdb18hq], which is the uncompressed, full-quality version of the _MUSDB18_ dataset.
 - __Efficient data-loading and transforms__: since preparing the batches for training is often the efficiency bottleneck, extra-care was taken to optimize speed and performance.
 Here, we use a framework-specific data loading API instead of a generic module.
 For all frameworks we use the builtin STFT transform operator, when available, that works on the GPU to improve performance (See [@choi17]).